Recently I’ve heard many small business owners complain about Instagram blocking or suspending their accounts.

 Losing access to your sales channel on Instagram can be very frustrating even if it’s just for a few hours/days.
 People hop on and off Instagram feeds really quickly and you can lose your customers in a few hours’ time due to a blocked account.

 That’s why you ALWAYS need to back up your Instagram sales with a website.
 Even if the majority of your customers come from social networks, there’s that big thing to remember: your Instagram or Facebook account doesn’t really belong to you, it belongs to the social network.
 An influx of comments, an audacious image you’ve posted, a flow of fake abuse reports or just a human/bot error may lead your Instagram account to suspension.

 This is not the case with owning a website.

 Just a few benefits of owning a website are:

 – You own all content, files and databases related to the website.

-– You can store as many site backups as you need, so if anything ever goes wrong with your current hosting, you can always re-build your website on another server.
+– You can store as many site backups as you need, so you can always have your website re-built in case anything goes wrong.

 – You get some visitors from Google search.
 This may make up just a small share of your customers, but they are usually more motivated to buy because they know exactly what they’re looking for.